-Members of the council have direct control over the council's financial and operating policies.
-The total members allowances paid in 2011/2012 are shown in Note 31.
-In respect of 2011/2012 financial year a number of Council Members had a controlling interest in a company, partnership, trust or entity which generated a related party transaction with the Authority.
+Members of the Council have direct control over the Council's financial and operating policies.
+The total of members' allowances paid in 2012/2013 is shown in Note 32.
+In respect of the 2012/2013 financial year a number of Council members had a controlling interest in a company, partnership, trust or entity which generated a related party transaction with the Council.
 The controlling influence was by way of ownership, or as a director, trustee or partner.
-These transactions amounted to payments of £2.154m made by the Authority in 2011/2012 (£4.005m in 2010/2011), of which £0.019m (£0.023m for 2010/2011) relates to Cabinet Delegated Schemes approved grants in support of the arts, sports, promotions and tourism, £0.306m (£1.827m for 2010/2011) payments to companies and £1.828m (£2.155m for 2010/2011) to voluntary organisations.
+These transactions amounted to payments of £1.210m made by the Council in 2012/2013 (£2.154m in 2011/2012), of which £0.000 (£0.019m for 2011/2012) relates to Cabinet Delegated Schemes approved grants in support of the arts, sports, promotions and tourism, £0.745m (£0.306m for 2011/2012) payments to companies and £0.465m (£1.828m for 2011/2012) to voluntary organisations.

-It should be noted that all Council members pecuniary and non financial interests which could conflict with those of the Council are open to the public inspection as required by the Local Authority (Members Interests) Regulation (SI 1992/618) laid under Section 19 of the Local Government and Housing Act 1989.
-In addition, the award of any contracts by the Authority's Procurement Procedure
+It should be noted that all Council members' pecuniary and non-financial interests which could conflict with those of the Council are open to public inspection as required by the Local Authority (Members' Interests) Regulation (SI 1992/618) laid under Section 19 of the Local Government and Housing Act 1989.
+The relevant members must therefore declare an interest (which was minuted) and they do not take part in any discussion or decision relating to the transactions concerned.